Torann/laravel-repository/README.md

 $posts = $this->repository->skipCriteria()->all();
 ```

+### Cache

+Add a layer of cache easily to your repository

 #### Cache Usage

 > **Note**: Caching uses [Cache Tags](http://laravel.com/docs/5.1/cache#cache-tags), so caching is not supported when using the `file` or `database` cache drivers.